 Typically, collective bargaining will also include rules regarding termination.
 If you are unsure about the length of your notice period, you can consult your trade union, the Fair Labor Standards Act or your employment contract, which should contain a section regarding termination.
 You can find a template for an employment contract here.

-Moreover, Contractbook provides a template for a written notice and written notice, with which you can be sure to terminate an employee in accordance with their seniority.
+Moreover, Contractbook provides a template for a written notice, with which you can be sure to terminate an employee in accordance with their seniority.
 When firing someone, keep in mind, that seniority can entitle an employee to severance payments.
 If the employee has been under contract for 12 years in a row, they are furthermore entitled to receive a month’s wage as severance payment.
 If employed for 17 years straight, the employee has the right to receive to a severance payment equal to 3 months’ wages.